katilp/opendata-howto-learningfromcms/_episodes/02-fair-principles.md

 > > ## Caveat
 > >
 > > - Research data are usually much more complex.
-> > - Temperature is something that people can immediately understand, but most of our reaserch data is not.
+> > - Temperature is something that people can immediately understand, but most of our research data is not.
 > > - The fact that you can plot a temperature from an open dataset does not imply that you can use it in research.
-> > - Reusability of research data can hardly ever be simplified to ensuring variable names are explained or self-explanatory.
+> > - Reusability of research data is hardly ever as simple as ensuring variable names are explained or self-explanatory.
 > >
 > {: .solution}
 {: .callout}